billdeluck/ShiftPilot-Pro/ShiftPilot-Pro_Project-Proposal.md

 *   **Encrypted password-protected ZIP backup files** (AES encryption).
 *   **Auto-generate backup file names** (by date).
 *   **Optional Google Drive integration** for cloud sync and auto backup.
+*   **Data consistency across devices**: When a device comes online, it can auto-sync or manually sync with the latest data from Google Drive, ensuring all users have the most up-to-date information.
 *   **Offline-first file management** with auto-sync on connection.
 *   **Prevents data deletion without authorization**.
 *   **Optional biometric check** (future mobile build).